SondagesPro/LS-sendMailCron/README.md

 - Clone in plugins/sendMailCron directory

 ### Via ZIP dowload
-- Get the file at http://extensions.sondages.pro/IMG/auto/sendMailCron.zip
+- Get the file [sendMailCron.zip](http://extensions.sondages.pro/IMG/auto/sendMailCron.zip) (If you use LimeSurvey 2.54.4 or up)
 - Extract : `unzip sendMailCron.zip`
 - Move the directory to plugins/ directory inside LimeSUrvey
+- If you use LimeSurvey 2.54.3 or below : use [sendMailCron_2.6lts_compat.zip](http://extensions.sondages.pro/IMG/auto/sendMailCron_2.6lts_compat.zip)
 ## Usage

 - When activated the plugin settings are updated to use the actual url for email.
 This can be updated at any time